ava-labs/avalanche-docs-deprecated/docs/v1.0/en/references/command-line-interface.md

 The maximum stake, in nAVAX, that can be placed on a validator on the primary network.
 Defaults to `3000000000000000` (3,000,000 AVAX) on Main Net.

-`--network-initial-timeout` (duration):

-Initial timeout value of the adaptive timeout manager, in nanoseconds.
-Defaults to `5s`.

-`--network-minimum-timeout` (duration):

-Minimum timeout value of the adaptive timeout manager, in nanoseconds.
-Defaults to `5s`.

-`--network-maximum-timeout` (duration):

-Maximum timeout value of the adaptive timeout manager, in nanoseconds.
-Defaults to `10s`.

-`--network-timeout-multiplier` (float):

-Multiplier of the timeout after a failed request.
-Defaults to `1.1`.

-`--network-timeout-reduction` (duration):

-Reduction of the timeout after a successful request, in nanoseconds.
-Defaults to `1`.

 `--snow-avalanche-batch-size` (int):